 Deciding What You Need

-1. Does your assignment require recipes?
-Books?
+1. Does your assignment require books?
 Journal articles?
+Web sites?

-- If your syllabus asks for articles, click on the Articles tab above, and learn how to find articles in ProQuest.
+- If your syllabus asks you for journal articles, click on the Articles tab, and learn about ProQuest.

-- If your syllabus asks for web resources, click on Web Sites.
-These pages list helpful web sites on many accounting topics.
+- If your syllabus asks for web resources, click on the tab for your subject.

 2. If no formats are specified, think about the age of the material you need.

-- If you are researching a recipe or something that is a established fact, try books (found in the RTC Catalog) or encyclopedias (found in the RTC Catalog) or Credo Reference (found on the RTC Library Database page).
-Examples of established facts include topics like "the chemistry of cooking", or "the life of Antonin Carême".
+- If you are researching something that is a established fact, try books (found in the RTC Catalog) or encyclopedias (found in the RTC Catalog) or Credo Reference (found on the RTC Library Database page).
+Examples of established facts include "the founding of Seattle", or "theories of Emile Durkheim".

-- If you are reseaching something new, like "the latest restaurant trends" or "new legislation affecting the food industry", try journal and newspaper articles (found in ProQuest.)
+- If you are reseaching something new, like "the latest trends in sociology", try journal and newspaper articles (found in ProQuest.)

 Need More Help?

 If you're not sure what you need, or how to begin, come in to RTC Library, call us at (425) 232-2331, or email us at librarian@RTC.edu.
 We'll be glad to help.